pgrach/ElexonDataFetcher/README.md

 3. **Duplicate Records**: Verify the ON CONFLICT clauses are working correctly
 4. **Missing Periods**: Look for API errors in the logs that might indicate missing data
 5. **Data Consistency**: Use verification tools like `check_elexon_data.ts` to identify inconsistencies
+6. **DynamoDB Connection Issues**: If you're experiencing problems with DynamoDB for Bitcoin difficulty data:
+   - Use `fix_data_for_march_27.ts` as a template and modify for your specific date
+   - The script uses a fixed difficulty value (71e12) instead of fetching from DynamoDB
+   - See detailed instructions in `FIXING_INCOMPLETE_DATA.md`

 ## File Organization and Project Structure